Trump weighs major new strike on Iran as nuclear discussions show no progress

 Regime is historically weak, but decisive blow unlikely

 Recent US intelligence reports, which Trump has been briefed on, indicate that the Iranian regime is in a historically weak position following US and Israeli strikes on its nuclear sites and proxy forces last year, and the mass protests that erupted earlier this month, said people familiar with the assessments.
-And Trump hinted last weekend that he wants to see Iran’s supreme leader, Ayatollah Khamenei, removed from power.
+And Trump hinted last weekend that he wants to see Khamenei, removed from power.

 “It’s time to look for new leadership in Iran,” Trump told Politico on Saturday, appearing to double down on his past comments backing regime change in Iran.

-Note: Correction: This story has been updated to correct an editing error and accurately describe the scale of protestor killings in Iran.